dishig/Find-Alternate-Products/README.md

     FindAlternateGroups() returns all the product alternate arrays having alternate options in size, print or color.

-    FindAlternateGroups_color() returns only those product alternate arrays that have options in color and print.
+    FindAlternateGroups_color() returns product alternate arrays only with color and print options.